-I am a third-year PhD student in Human-Centered Computing at the University of Florida.
+I am a fifth-year PhD student in Human-Centered Computing at the University of Florida.
 I work in the Human Experience Research Lab under Dr. Juan Gilbert.
 In 2018, I graduated summa cum laude from the University of South Carolina with a B.Sc. in Computer Science.
 My research interests focus on machine learning and human-computer interaction, particularly as relates to issues of fairness, ethics, and explainability in machine learning.

-Over the summer of 2020, I interned at Lawrence Livermore National Lab, working on a project related to explainable visualizations for scientific machine learning.
+In 2021 and 2022, I interned at Los Alamos National Lab, where I worked on explainability for satellite imagery.
+In 2020, I interned at Lawrence Livermore National Lab, working on a project related to explainable visualizations for scientific machine learning.
 I have worked on projects on a variety of topics, including analyzing how explanations affect users’ trust in a machine learning system, reviewing the literature on fairness in predictive policing & criminology, evaluating computer science students’ ethical awareness, and more.

 In my free time, I am the secretary of Emerging Leaders in Science Policy and Advocacy (ELISPA) and Women in Science and Engineering (WiSE).